Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 -

-Self-recommendation letter: For example, a job application letter, which should express respect for the recruiter.
+Self-Recommendation Letter: For example, a job application letter, which should express respect for the employer.

 -